gordonbanderson/silverstripe-elastica/docs/en/Aggregation.md

 ```
 Use what is known as a ranged aggregation to decide on whether an image is
 horizontal, vertical or square.
-It used the ratio of height divided by width
+It uses the ratio of height divided by width.
+Here Aspect is the title to show in the aggregation menu, AspectRatio is the
+name of the field in SilverStripe to use.
 ```php
 	public function __construct() {
 		$aspectAgg = new RangedAggregation('Aspect', 'AspectRatio');